 Habiba Nosheen is a Peabody Award-winning Pakistani journalist and a filmmaker based in New York.
 She is also adjunct professor at Columbia University's Graduate School of Journalism, where she teaches radio and video reporting.

-Her stories have been published by The New York Times, TIME, Glamour, The Washington Post, The Atlantic, ProPublica, CBC, PBS, BBC, NPR and PBS FRONTLINE among other outlets.
+Her stories have been published by The New York Times, TIME, Glamour, The Washington Post, The Atlantic, ProPublica, CBC, NPR and PBS among other outlets.
 She was also previously a NPR Kroc Fellow.

 In 2013, Habiba was honored with the George Foster Peabody for her radio documentary, What Happened at Dos Erres? that aired on This American Life and was called "a masterpiece of storytelling" by The New Yorker.

 She has also reported, shot and produced several investigations for PBS.
 She is also the Director of Outlawed in Pakistan, which premiered at Sundance Film Festival and was called "among the standouts" of Sundance by The Los Angeles Times.
 A longer version of the film aired on PBS FRONTLINE.

 Habiba has received numerous awards for her reporting including the Peabody, Gracie award for Outstanding Correspondent, two Overseas Press Club Awards, The Dart Award for Excellence in Coverage of Trauma, Third Coast Radio Award, two South Asian Journalist Association Awards in addition to being a finalist for The Livingston Award for Young Journalists and nominated for an Emmy.

 Her films have been supported by The Fund for Investigative Journalism, The Pulitzer Center on Crisis Reporting, The Nation Institute's Investigative Fund and Ford Foundation's JUSTFILMS, ITVS and The Center for Asian American Media.